Common Reading Nominations

 How to Submit a Nomination

-Nominations for the book for the 2025-26 academic year are now open in spring 2024, and will close April 22.
+Nominations for the book for the 2025-26 academic year were opened in spring 2024, and closed in late April.
+Nominations will be considered by the review committee.

 If you can’t access the online nomination form for any reason, please follow the instructions below under “Technical Difficulties.”
 Your nomination will be considered for selection.